LordDashMe/axie-stats-dashboard/README.md

 # Axie Tracker Dashboard

-A simplified dashboard for your axie account stats.
+A simplified dashboard for your Axie Infinity stats.

 ## Requirements